LibCrowds/project-playbills/config/README.md

 suffix in the second.
 Additional columns can be added for reference and will be ignored.

-### pybossa.json

-The PyBossa servers for development and production.

 ### tasks.json

 Defines the configuration used to generate the project context and tasks.